 Breckenheim

-From the end of the 3rd century to the early 5th century AD, Breckenheim was the site of an early-Halamannic settlement.
-Based on the place name, a Frankish foundation from the 6th to the 9th century is probable, as is the case with Delkenheim.
-Breckenheim was first mentioned on 01.05.950 in a diploma of King Otto I; from 1137 Breckenheim belonged to the Lords of Eppstein.
-Breckenheim was one of the richest villages in their dominion; they had a fortified farmstead here, which probably included a mill mentioned in 1300.
-Important ecclesiastical landowners were the Mainz cathedral chapter, the Mariengredenstift and Bleidenstadt monastery.
+From the end of the 3rd to the early 5th century AD, there was an early Halamannic settlement on the site of today's Breckenheim district.
+Based on the origin of the town's name, Breckenheim, like Delkenheim, was founded by the Franks and dates back to the 6th to 9th centuries.
+Breckenheim was first mentioned in a document in a diploma of King Otto I dated 01.05.950.
+Breckenheim belonged to the Lords of Eppstein from 1137.
+The settlement was one of the richest villages under their rule.
+There was a fortified farmstead here, which probably included a mill mentioned in 1300.
+Important ecclesiastical landowners were the Mainz cathedral chapter, the Mariengredenstift and the Bleidenstadt monastery.

-Like other villages in the Ländchen, B. was caught up in the disputes between the Counts of Nassau and the Lords of Eppstein at the beginning of the 15th century; the village was burnt down in a feud at the end of 1417.
-Pledged by the Eppsteiners to the Counts Palatine of the Rhine in 1480/88, Breckenheim finally passed to the Landgraviate of Hesse along with the rest of the "Ländchen" in 1492.
+Like other villages in the Ländchen, Breckenheim was the subject of disputes between the Counts of Nassau and the Lords of Eppstein at the beginning of the 15th century.
+The village was burned down in a feud at the end of 1417.
+In 1480/88, the Lords of Eppstein pledged Breckenheim to the Counts Palatine of the Rhine.
+In 1492, Breckenheim and the rest of the "Ländchen" finally passed to the Landgraviate of Hesse.
+Breckenheim became part of Nassau with the Imperial Deputation of 1803 and then Prussian with the annexation of Nassau by Prussia in 1866.

-Breckenheim was an important wine-growing community in the late Middle Ages; the village supplied the mass wine for Bleidenstadt Monastery.
-After the Thirty Years' War, however, wine-growing declined; people tried to improve the depressing economic situation by growing tobacco and fruit, producing fruit vinegar, sheep farming and the wool trade.
+From the 17th century onwards, the inhabitants tried to improve the depressing economic situation by growing tobacco and fruit, producing fruit vinegar, sheep farming and trading in wool.
 A sheep farm is mentioned for the first time in 1570.
-In 1614 there was a sheep farm and a mill, which Landgrave Moritz had lent to a Frankfurt post administrator.
+Two mills are recorded for Breckenheim from 1492.
+One of the mills, the so-called Gerbermühle, which is located between Wallau and Breckenheim, still exists today.
+In 1614 there was a sheep farm which, together with one of the mills, was lent to a Frankfurt post administrator by Landgrave Moritz.
 An oil mill, the Klingenmühle, was built in 1745 and operated until 1900.
-The "Lochmühle", a grain mill, existed from 1846-94.
+The "Lochmühle", a grain mill, existed from 1846 to 1894.
+Breckenheim also had a lime kiln, which later became a brickworks.
+Due to the Palatinate War of Succession, it was not possible to fire here in 1689.

 In 1592, Breckenheim had 43 houses with 160 inhabitants.
 Many people fell victim to the Thirty Years' War and the plague, and the village had only eight inhabitants in 1638.
-The village was severely devastated.
-The independent villages of Harpach and Costloff with 10 families between Breckenheim and Medenbach were also razed to the ground and never rebuilt.
-By 1668, 30 families were once again living in Breckenheim.
+The village was almost completely destroyed.
+By 1677, around 30 families had returned to Breckenheim.

 After the Second World War, the population grew considerably due to the influx of displaced persons (1939: 826 inhabitants; 1946: 1065 inhabitants; 1950: 1142 inhabitants).
 In the 1960s, Breckenheim became a preferred residential community.
 Large building areas were designated for people from Wiesbaden, Mainz and Frankfurt who wanted to build, initially "Auf der Ahl" and in the "Die Weinberge" area, later "Prügelwiese" and "Prügelgärten" were added.
 A multi-purpose building to house the town hall, the fire station and seven apartments was built in 1965.
 By 1980, the population had tripled.
 In 2014, Breckenheim had around 3,300 inhabitants.